palash25/palash25.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi, I am Palash.
-An open source developer and programming language enthusiast interested in distributed systems, tooling and systems programming.
-I mostly write REST APIs (trying to learn more about gRPC these days) and dev tools.
-I can write code in Go, Rust, Ruby and Python but I am also interested in and learning C, Erlang, Ocaml, Nim, Elixir etc.
+An open source developer and programming language enthusiast interested in distributed systems.
+I enjoy building backend services and developer tools and contributing to open source projects in my free time.
+You can find me on [Github](https://github.com/palash25/) and [Openhub](https://www.openhub.net/accounts/palash25).

-I was first introduced to programming in school using LOGO which was fun.
-Afterwards we were also taught Basic and Java which I liked at first but the school along with its curiculum was successful in turning even programming into a boring chore.
-I rediscovered my love for programming once I started my undergrad.

-In college I was introduced to open source software.
-The idea of being able to read and modify the source code of a software fascinated me.
-After months of struggle I made my first contribution in the form of a DuckDuckGo instant answer (lookup Lolcode Cheat Sheet on DDG to see it in action) and ever since then I haven't looked back.

-Open source contributions opened up a lot of opportunities for me.
-Besides being able to hack on various different codebases I was also offered paid gigs to work on open source software by orgs like [coala](https://coala.io) under Google Summer of Code '18, [Appbase](https://appbase.io) as an intern and [CNCF](https://cncf.io) under the Community Bridge Programme.

-I have also interned at a startup called [Atlan](https://atlan.com/).
-My experience there was a mixed bag but I got to work on this really cool product called [Collect](https://collect.atlan.com/) rewriting the Analytics API for Collect in Go which will probably never go on production because of the poor management.

-Currently I am familiarizing myself with functional programming and studying more about distributed systems.
-I am looking for internships/full-time opportunities where I will get to work on building highly available and scalable services using distributed systems concepts and modern DevOps practices.
+I have been writing open source / production grade code since 2018.
+I started out with Python as my primary programming language but soon my curiousty made me explore other langauges as well.
+Most of the code that I get paid to write is in Go besides Go I have also written some Ruby and these days I am tinkering with Rust, Clojure, Elixir, Zig, Nim, Pony, etc.

+Besides programming langauges my newfound interests include distributed systems (especially databases), web assembly and infrastructure engineering.
+I am always on the lookout for challenging projects and work opportunities that include one or more of my aforementioned interests.
+If you would like to hire me feel free to reach out through [Linkedin](https://www.linkedin.com/in/palash25/), [Twitter](https://twitter.com/palash2504) or email: palash-at-fastmail-dot-com